-Fair value measurements for investment properties recognised as at 30 June 2023 are the amounts for which the properties could be exchanged between willing parties in an arms length transaction, based on current prices in an active market for similar properties.
-The fair values have been determined by the Board with reference to external valuations as determined by the Valuer General or independent property values having appropriate, recognised professional qualifications and recent experience in the location and category of property being valued.
+Fair value measurements for investment properties recognised as at 30 June 2024 are the amounts for which the properties could be exchanged between willing parties in an arms length transaction, based on current prices in an active market for similar properties.
+The fair values have been determined by the Board with reference to independent property valuations having appropriate, recognised professional qualifications and recent experience in the location and category of property being valued.

 The fair value of all investment properties have been categorised as Level 2.
+Refer to Note 12.1 for more information on fair value.